 So what about the key question?
 Can mental toughness be coached?
 Well I’ll tell you from personal experience as a strength coach that I don’t believe it can be coached, BUT I do think it can be discovered…and I always enjoy a good expedition.

 As a strength coach I’ve often coached groups and individuals that were truly mentally tough.
 At the same time, I’ve had my share of those groups and individuals that were easily distracted and seemingly lacking in the mental toughness department.
 It’s with the latter group in particular where I like to see if we can discover their mental toughness.

 I’ve implemented several different tactics in an attempt to get many individuals into a scenario to hopefully help them to discover their mental toughness.
-One way I’ve always gone about doing this involves the obvious measure of making the trainee(s) very uncomfortable.
+One way I’ve always gone about doing this involves the measure of making trainee(s) very uncomfortable.

 This can be done a number of different ways, but timing is also important.
-For instance, as a strength coach I find this especially good to do when looking at ending the training session with a good finisher.
-In other words when the day’s training session is near the end it’s an ideal time to test the frustration level of a trainee by altering the training day’s end.
+For instance, as a strength coach I find this especially good to do when looking at ending the day’s training session with a good finisher.
+In other words, when the day’s training session is near the end it’s an ideal time to test the frustration level of a trainee by altering the training day’s end.

 Another great way to do this is with a conditioning interval.
 As soon as the day ends I’ll have them jump rope for extended intervals combining lighter skips with more intense high knee runs.
 Sometimes I won’t even bother with a rope and I’ll just have them skip in place and randomly call out when they are to bound and when they are to start their high knee runs intermittently in the middle of the skipping round.
 I’ve included a brief demonstration with me performing this here.